he159ok/Resume-hugo-academic/content/authors/admin/_index.md

 first_name: Alice
 email: jianfenghe@vt.edu
 ---
 Hi, everyone!
 My name is Jianfeng He.

-It is so honor to meet you all.
+I am now actively looking for a research-related job either in the industry or academic.

 I am a 5th-year Ph.D. student in the CS@Virginia Tech.
 I research on computer vision, natural language processing.
+For the natural language processing, I study on the uncertainty analysis in its applications.
 For the computer vision, I focus on guided image editing.
-For the natural language processing, I study on the uncertainty analysis in its applications.
 In addition, I worked on cross-modal retrieval when I was a master student in the University of Chinese Academy of Sciences.

 {style="text-align: justify;"}